Valhalla-Development/Wilbur/README.md

 You can either host this bot yourself or invite it to your server by [clicking here](https://discordapp.com/oauth2/authorize?client_id=1103308818470932653&scope=bot%20applications.commands&permissions=535327927376).

+## Trello

+You can now follow development and make suggestions/report issues on our [Trello Board](https://trello.com/b/TpKTayKW/wilbur)

 ## Usage (Invite)

 - Invite the bot by [clicking here](https://discordapp.com/oauth2/authorize?client_id=1103308818470932653&scope=bot%20applications.commands&permissions=535327927376).